Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/README.md

 # Module overview

-This module is divided in two labs focusing on interactions between the CPU and the FPGA (data transfers, task invocations) and their impact on overall performance.
+This module is divided in two labs focusing on interactions between the host CPU and the FPGA (data transfers, task invocations) and their impact on overall performance.
 The application used in this module is a Bloom filter, a space-efficient probabilistic data structure used to test whether an element is a member of a set.
-Since building FPGA binaries is not instantaneous, a precompiled FPGA binary is provided for both labs.
+Since building AFIs (FPGA binaries) is not instantaneous, a pre-built AFI has been provided for both labs.

 1. **Experiencing acceleration** \
 You will profile the Bloom filter application and evaluate which sections are best suited for FPGA acceleration.
 You will also experience the acceleration potential of AWS F1 instances by running the application first as a software-only version and then as an optimized FPGA-accelerated version.

-1. **Optimizing CPU and FPGA interactions for improved performance** \
+1. **Optimizing host CPU and FPGA interactions for improved performance** \
 You will learn the coding techniques used to create the optimized version run in the first lab.
-Working with a predefined FPGA accelerator, you will experience how to optimize data movements between host and FPGA, how to efficiently invoke the FPGA kernel and how to overlap computation on the CPU and the FPGA to maximize application performance.
+Working with a predefined FPGA accelerator, you will experience how to optimize data movements between host and FPGA, how to efficiently implement FPGA accelerators and how to overlap computation on the host CPU and the FPGA to maximize accelerator performance.

 ---------------------------------------